 19. The Iraq war remains illegal to this day.
 It has involved war crimes and crimes against humanity which the International Criminal Court has not (so far) dealt with.
 It has not even challenged those political leaders of the US (Bush) and the UK (Blair) who launched and conducted this illegal war.

-20. This seems like one law for the rich and powerful nations (the US and UK are two of the five permanent members of the UN Security Council) and another law for other countries.
+20. This seems like one law for the rich and powerful nations (the US and UK are two of the five permanent veto-holding Members of the UN Security Council) and another law for other countries.
 This is a continuing travesty of international justice – and a massive one.
-Much of the mainstream press and media in the 'Iraq Coalition' countries have, since well before the start of the Iraq war, been providing a propaganda service to support their governments throughout this illegal war.
+Much of the mainstream press, media and social media in the 'Coalition' countries have, since well before the start of the Iraq war, been providing a propaganda service to support their governments throughout this illegal war.

 Example 3 – UN Asks Government to Tackle ‘Anti-foreigner Abuse’ in the Press (UK, 2015)

 24. In April 2015 the UN Human Rights Commissioner Zeid Ra'ad al Hussein urged the UK government to tackle "anti-foreigner abuse"

 is indicative of a major failure in the UK’s approach to refugees - men, women and children who have been driven from their homes in Syria by overwhelmingly dangerous circumstances.

 26. Mr Hussein said the article in the Sun

 .
 "This vicious verbal assault on migrants and asylum seekers in the UK press has continued unchallenged under the law for far too long,"

 he said.
 "I am an unswerving advocate of freedom of expression, which is guaranteed under Article 19 of the International Covenant on Civil and Political Rights, but it is not absolute.
 "Article 20 of the same covenant says 'any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence shall be prohibited by law'."

-on racism and xenophobia, which he said "under the guise of freedom of expression, are being allowed to feed a vicious cycle of vilification, intolerance and politicisation of migrants, as well as of marginalised European minorities such as the Roma".
+on racism and xenophobia, which he said "under the guise of freedom of expression, are being allowed to feed a vicious cycle of vilification, intolerance and politicisation of migrants, as well as of marginalised European minorities such as the Roma"

 28. He added: "The nasty underbelly of racism that is characterising the migration debate in an increasing number of EU countries has skewed the EU response to the crisis."
-The UN said the Sun

-during the run up to the 1994 genocide, as well as in the Nazi media.
+was "very similar" to that employed infamously by Rwanda's 'Kangura' newspaper and 'Radio Mille Collines' during the run up to the 1994 Rwandan genocide, as well as in the Nazi media."